-4 Best practice statements for the provision of pads
+4 Best practice statements for the provision of products

-This guidance assumes that clinical assessment and first-line treatment has taken place, and the patient has a clinical need for absorbent pad provision.
+This guidance assumes that clinical assessment and first-line treatment has taken place, and the patient has a clinical need for absorbent product provision.
+Clinical need can be defined as 'a process by which information is gathered regarding the scope and potential impact of gaps or deficiencies in the current delivery and practice of health care' (Weigl et al 2012).